"Hilom na kaayo ang baboy, basin nasakit." (The pig is very quiet, it might be sick.)

 1. Loss of appetite

 This is the single most reliable early indicator.
-A healthy pig is eager to eat — if your pig shows no interest in feed, or eats significantly less than usual, something is wrong.
-For a deeper look at diagnosing and resolving feed refusal, see why your pig stopped eating.
+A healthy pig is eager to eat.
+If your pig shows no interest in feed, or eats significantly less than usual, something is wrong.
+For a deeper look at diagnosing feed refusal, see why your pig stopped eating.

 2. Changes in behavior

-- Lying down more than usual — especially if the pig does not stand when feed arrives
+- Lying down more than usual.
+Especially if the pig does not stand when feed arrives.
+A pig that won't get up for food is seriously ill.

 3. Limp tail

 A healthy pig's tail curls.
 A straight, limp, hanging tail is one of the earliest signs of illness.
-Filipino farmers often notice this before anything else.
+Most farmers in Cebu and Leyte I've talked to notice this before anything else.
+It is a surprisingly reliable indicator.

 4. Droopy ears